siddhant-doshi/SPIN/README.md

 pools graph embeddings from multiple branches through a graph-level readout function.
 We present two variants of SPIN with and without an attention mechanism at the branch-level readouts to capture the most relevant node features at each branch.

-The report of this complete work is available at https://arxiv.org/abs/2111.11482.

 Here, we detail about the implementation of SPIN and the ways to reproduce the results.

 ### Summary of the files: